-Prerequisite: Pottery 3-4 with a grade of B or better and\or department head permission
+Prerequisite: Intermediate Ceramics and Sculpture with a grade of B or better and\or teacher permission

 BUSINESS/MARKETING/INFORMATION TECHNOLOGY DEPARTMENT

 Business, marketing, and technology courses are designed to give students a head start in post-secondary courses or provide competencies to begin future training and employment upon graduation.
 Students should consider taking courses in business, marketing, and technology if they plan to take further courses after graduation, enter the work force, or add balance to their high school course selection.